qut-cab302/prac01/README.md

 # Hello World!

-Open `helloworld/HelloWorld.java` and have the program print "Hello World!" when run.
+Open `helloworld/HelloWorld.java` and modify the code such that the program prints "Hello World!" when run.

 # Debugging a summation program